 We have a vineyard and farm so we are often doing things where eye protection is required.
 From weedeating to spraying fungicides to chainsaw work, we need to always have a reliable supply of safety eyewear on hand.
-I found boxes of a dozen pair of safety glasses on Amazon.
 They are ideal for most tasks around here.
 Some of the sprays that can burn your eyes more, we use goggles but these do for a lot of what we need to get done.

 Disposables help avoid the temptation to use your eyewear too long